The Citadel: Cadet life

 First-year cadets arrive on campus before the start of the academic year for Challenge Week, a period of intense training and physical trials that is informally referred to as "Hell Week."
 According to The Citadel, the Fourth Class System "creates the discipline and instills the core values of Honor, Duty, and Respect which is expected of principled leaders in all walks of life.
 It is deliberately and appropriately stressful while always remaining positive, professional, and purposeful."
+Despite such assurances, Citadel administrators have had to take steps to eliminate hazing; the practice of hazing is defined and condemned in a Citadel manual, and cadets are required to sign a "Statement Requirement to Report Hazing" upon enrollment.
+As a Citadel commandant, Marine Corps.
+Col. Leo Mercado admonished cadets against hazing in 2009: "Some of the things you think are traditions are just bad habits, and most of those bad habits are abuse."
 Numerous first-year cadets have been abused and seriously injured under the Fourth Class System, and some faculty and alumni have called for the college to adopt a modern disciplinary system in line with the U.S. service academies.

 Cadets who accumulate too many demerits or breach regulations can be punished by serving confinements or tours.
 A tour is one hour spent marching in the barracks with a rifle at shoulder arms and is normally performed when a cadet would otherwise be permitted to leave campus.
-A confinement is one hour spent in a cadet's room when they would normally be permitted to leave campus.
+Confinement is one hour spent in a cadet's room when they would normally be permitted to leave campus.

-First-class cadets, veteran students, and active duty military students receive their class rings at a special ring presentation ceremony which was previously held in the college's chapel, but which now takes place in the school's field house.
-Non-cadet students may also purchase a ring which has a different design and does not say "Military College of South Carolina."
-The Citadel ring is 10 karat gold with no gem stone; the design does not change with each class with the exception of the class year.